CS-DS-125/125book/py4e_rst/01-intro.rst

 -  First, you need to know the programming language (Python) - you need to know the vocabulary and the grammar.
-You need to be able to spell the words in this new language properly and know how to construct well-formed “sentences” in this new language.
+You need to be able to spell the words in this new language properly and know how to construct well-formed "sentences" in this new language.

--  Second, you need to “tell a story”.
+-  Second, you need to "tell a story".
 In writing a story, you combine words and sentences to convey an idea to the reader.
 There is a skill and art in constructing the story, and skill in story writing is improved by doing some writing and getting some feedback.
-In programming, our program is the “story” and the problem you are trying to solve is the “idea”.
+In programming, our program is the "story" and the problem you are trying to solve is the "idea".

 Once you learn one programming language such as Python, you will find it much easier to learn a second programming language such as JavaScript or